ilbagatto/vsop87-go/docs/spec.md

 - Time: **Julian Day** in **TT** and/or **UT**, as appropriate.
 - Suggested printing precision (for downstream tools):
   λ, β, ε — 9 decimal places; r — 9 decimal places; JD — 6 decimal places.

+## Angular Velocities

+VSOP87-GO also provides daily angular velocities (dλ/dt) for all supported bodies.
+All planets use numerical central difference on apparent longitudes to stay fully consistent with the positional model.

+The Moon’s velocity is computed analytically using the series from Jean Meeus, Astronomical Formulae for Calculators (4th ed.), giving an accuracy better than ±0.005°/day while avoiding redundant position evaluations.

 ## Public API Surface (stable)
 The following packages/types are considered **public and stable** (names illustrative; align to current code):